How and Where to Put Weights on a Pinewood Derby® Car

 PRO RACER TIP FROM Castoro Racing: A car that weighs 5.044 ounces (143 grams) will register as 5.0 on a scale that weighs to only a tenth of an ounce.
 Use this to maximize your potential energy if your official scale only measures to one decimal place!

-Why does the weight need to be in the rear of the car?
-To illustrate, let’s look at a car with weight in two different locations; all of the weight in the back and all of the weight in the front.
+Why is the rear of the car important when placing weights on a Pinewood Derby® car?
+To illustrate, let’s look at a car with weight in two different locations: all of the weight in the back and all of the weight in the front.

 There is a point on the track where the car transitions from being on the hill to running on the flat part of the track.